Torann/homestead/readme.md

 If you change the `sites` property after provisioning the Homestead box, you should re-run `vagrant reload --provision`  to update the Nginx configuration on the virtual machine.

+> **NOTE** Homestead scripts are built to be as idempotent as possible.
+However, if you are experiencing issues while provisioning you should destroy and rebuild the machine via `vagrant destroy && vagrant up`.

+#### Enable / Disable Services

+Homestead starts several services by default; however, you may customize which services are enabled or disabled during provisioning.
+For example, you may enable PostgreSQL and disable MySQL:

+    services:
+        - enabled:
+            - "postgresql@12-main"
+        - disabled:
+            - "mysql"

+The specified services will be started or stopped based on their order in the `enabled` and `disabled` directives.

 #### Hostname Resolution

 Homestead publishes hostnames over `mDNS` for automatic host resolution.
 If you set `hostname: homestead` in your `Homestead.yaml` file, the host will be available at `homestead.local`.
 MacOS, iOS, and Linux desktop distributions include `mDNS` support by default.
 Windows requires installing [Bonjour Print Services for Windows](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US).